Specialists in antique, classic, veteran and vintage motorcycles.

 What is the most valuable vintage BMW motorcycle?

-Early models such as the BMW R32 and rare wartime motorcycles like the R75 are among the most valuable due to their historical importance and rarity.
+Early models such as the R32, along with rare wartime machines like the R75, are among the most valuable due to their historical significance and limited surviving examples.

 Are BMW vintage motorcycles reliable?

-BMW motorcycles are known for their durability, particularly due to their shaft drive system and boxer engine design.
+BMW motorcycles are widely recognized for their durability, particularly due to the combination of boxer engine configuration and shaft drive transmission, which reduce mechanical wear and improve long-term reliability.

 Where can I buy vintage BMW motorcycles?